-- Any prior septal surgery - Systemic inflammatory disease or the use of any current oral steroid treatment within the past 2 weeks - Granulomatosis with polyangiitis - Naso-endoscopic evidence of unrelated associated pathology e.g. adenoid pad, septal perforation, chronic rhinosinusitis indicated by the presence of polyposis or pus - Any current or prior? intranasal recreational drug use - Breast feeding, pregnancy or intended pregnancy for duration of involvement in the trial - Bleeding diathesis - Therapeutic anticoagulation (Warfarin/NOAC therapy) - Clinically significant contraindication to general anaesthesia
+- Any prior septal surgery - Systemic inflammatory disease or the use of any current oral steroid treatment within the past 2 weeks - Granulomatosis with polyangiitis - Naso-endoscopic evidence of unrelated associated pathology e.g. adenoid pad, septal perforation, chronic rhinosinusitis indicated by the presence of polyposis or pus

-- Patients known to be immuno-compromised - Patients' are ineligible where external bony deformity is likely to make a substantial contribution to the nasal obstruction.
+- Any history of intranasal recreational drug use within the past 6 months. - Breast feeding, pregnancy or intended pregnancy for duration of involvement in the trial - Bleeding diathesis - Therapeutic anticoagulation (Warfarin/Noval Oral Anti-Coagulant (NOAC) therapy) - Clinically significant contraindication to general anaesthesia - Patients known to be immuno-compromised - Patients' are ineligible where external bony deformity is likely to make a substantial contribution to the nasal obstruction.